JohnathonNow/WebPortfolio-Hugo/content/projects/aigame6/index.md

 season is cancelled, I think the time is now to come up with some kind of robotics related competition that can be done poorly virtually.

-I've only added one feature to the language, the `set` built-in function.
+I've only added one feature to the language - the ability to modify variables at more local scopes than global.
+For instance, the `set` built-in function.
 `set` behaves very similarly to `def`, which defines one or more variables in global scope. `set`, on the other hand, re-defines variables in the closest scope it can.
 This means it is now possible to have a closure